-WACHP is pleased to announce that Brian Williams has been named a partner to the firm.
+WACHP is pleased to announce that Brian McCarthy had been named a partner of the firm.

 On January 8, 2020, a Cherokee County jury entered a verdict of only $4,546.75 in favor of a plaintiff who sought $37,000 for past medical bills and over $10,000 in lost wages.
 Ashley Rice represented the defendant who admitted to striking plaintiff’s vehicle twice in 2016 but contended that neither impact was very hard.
 Plaintiff went to the emergency room a few hours after the accident with complaints of neck, left shoulder, and back pain.
 A subsequent MRI revealed a left rotator cuff tear.
 Plaintiff was recommended for surgery and underwent multiple injections to her spine.
 She claimed to have been unable to work for 7 months.
 Following a three (3) day trial, the jury’s award represented the amount of plaintiff’s initial emergency room bill.
 Before trial, plaintiff demanded $99,000.
 Defendant’s highest offer was $11,500.

 Gwinnett Jury Finds Plaintiff’s Chiropractic Treatment Excessive; Awards Only a Fraction of his Medical Charges

 Anthony Matthews successfully defended his client before a Gwinnett County jury, securing a judgement far below the plaintiffs alleged medical charges.
 The plaintiff introduced evidence of approximately $9,000 in healthcare charges, and claimed injuries to his neck and back from a low speed rear-end accident.
 At trial, the plaintiff asked for an award of $18,000 to $27,000.
 However, the jury only awarded $2,500.